offbynull/offbynull.github.io/docs/data/learn/3D Printing/input/input.md

 * `{bm} purge wiper/(purge wiper|purge chute|nozzle wiper)/i` - A block at the back left of the H2S responsible for cleaning the toolhead between prints / filament changes.
 The purge wiper consists of ...

-  * a nozzle wiper, which is silicone waffle and strips.
+  * a nozzle wiper, which consists of a silicone waffle and strips.
   * a purge chute, which is a chute leading to outside the chamber.

   The toolhead knocks into the waffle / strips to clean off old stuck filament, sending it down the purge chute.